feiwaz/thairod-medic-register/README.md

 - USER: `root`
 - password: `password`

-> Tip: Troublshooting in any case of issue please delete `tmp` folder and retry from step 1)
+> Tip: Troublshooting in any case of issue please delete `tmp` folder, try to run `docker-compose down` and `docker-compose up` again and retry from step 1)

 ### 2. Start Backend